 The Group offers comprehensive health care coverage for our employees, including medical benefits and dental benefits.
 The Group has also continued to organise work-life balancing activities for employees and carry out other activities to promote healthy living practices.
-We also convey information relating to health and safety to employees in order to raise their awareness on occupational health and safety.
+We also convey information relating to health and safety to employees in order to raise their awareness of occupational health and safety.
+During the Reporting Period, our employees have attended an occupational health talk on "Prevention of Heat Stroke at Work in a Hot Environment".